antranapp/awesome-mlx/README.md

 - [mlxcli](https://github.com/mustafaaljadery/mlxcli): Run large models from the terminal using Apple MLX.
 - [SiLLM](https://github.com/armbues/SiLLM): SiLLM simplifies the process of training and running Large Language Models (LLMs) on Apple Silicon by leveraging the MLX framework.
 - [MLX_CLIP 📚🤖](https://github.com/harperreed/mlx_clip): A simple package to use CLIP on apple silicon using the MLX libraries from Apple
+- [outlinesmlx](https://github.com/sacha-ichbiah/outlines-mlx): A fast minimalistic implementation of guided generation on Apple Silicon using Outlines and MLX

 ## Demo